HackVerse/blog/_posts/2023-03-29-theme-blog-hv-4.md

 class: post-template
 subclass: 'post hackverse'
 author:
-- Stavan Kudche
+- Subhojit Karmakar
-- Ishan Bhattacharya
+- Anagha H C
 ---

 Cody was excited; they knew that the time of the year had arrived for the most anticipated hackathon, HackVerse 4.0.
 Cody had been a part of HackVerse for years now and had seen the theme change every year.
 Last year, it was all about space, and Cody had a blast exploring the galaxy and meeting some of the brightest minds in the world of coding.